Chocolate Mint Brownies

 Ingredients need for chocolate mint brownies.

-Today’s recipe uses our favorite fudgy brownie as the base.
+Today’s recipe uses my favorite fudgy brownie as the base.
 It’s an easy, from scratch recipe that we use often and is loved by all!
+Scroll to recipe card below for full list.

 • Unsweetened cocoa powder.
 The higher quality cocoa you use, the higher quality your brownies will taste.
-We get great results from Rodelle and Ghirardelli brands.
+I get great results from Rodelle and Ghirardelli brands.

 • Peppermint extract.
 Use pure peppermint extract (not imitation flavor) for best results.
 You’ll also need vanilla extract for the brownies!